eclipse-che/blog/_posts/2021-01-07-use-mkcert-to-trust-local-che-certificates.markdown

 ---
 layout: post
-title: "Using mkcert to trust local Che certificates"
+title: "Use mkcert to Trust Local Che Certificates"
 date: '2021-02-01T10:01:30.817Z'
 description: >-
   Generate a locally-trusted certificate using mkcert and configure Che to use it.